 They’re on the black market, so why not play their game?
 They often quote you a rate that’s a bit (or a lot) favorable to them, but if you confidently counter with a reasonable rate, they’ll give.

 Check what the condition of the notes must be, and be gentle to them.

 Often exchanges won’t accept foreign notes that are too battered or damaged, so be careful when handling your money.
 For Myanmar, we explicitly needed crisp, new, unfolded bills.
 For Iran, it doesn’t really matter, as long as the bills aren’t torn.

-Hopefully these tips will help carrying cash while traveling safely, and help you get the best deal when changing money at home or abroad.
+Hopefully, these tips will help you carrying cash while traveling safely, and help you get the best deal when changing money at home or abroad.
 Remember, most people are not out to rob you… but always keep your wits about you.